Manage existing GOV.UK content

 If the page is tagged to other organisations and not yours, contact their contact teams and ask them to work on the changes.

-[Ask GDS](link tbc) if you need contact information for other content teams.
+Ask GDS for help if you need contact information for other content teams.

 If your content is on a ‘mainstream’ page